JMead171/photo-search/README.md

 ## Usage
-This project allows users to users to search for photos.
+This project allows users to search for photos on the internet.

 ## License